zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 <br>
 ### 11. LEARN: Leverage the Best of What Others Know

+To achieve Effortless Results, McKeown argues, it is crucial to **stand on the shoulders of giants.** That is, to leverage the best of what experts and pioneers have discovered.
+Use their knowledge as a foundation to build upon, enabling you to achieve more with less effort.

-McKeown argues that to achieve Effortless Results, one must focus on **learning principles,** not just facts and methods.
+In addition, one must focus on **learning principles,** not just facts and methods.
 Understanding first principles allows you to apply them repeatedly across various contexts.
 You can quickly adapt and innovate by grounding yourself in these fundamental truths, making complex tasks more straightforward and manageable.

-In addition, it is crucial to leverage the best of what experts and pioneers have discovered to **stand on the shoulders of giants.** Use their knowledge as a foundation to build upon, enabling you to achieve more with less effort.

 Effortless Results stem from a deep understanding of first principles and the ability to apply them creatively and consistently.
 By building on the knowledge of others and developing your unique insights, you create a sustainable pathway to continuous achievement and innovation.